How We Track Your ROI

 • Prospect provides email or phone for follow-up

-• Generic positive responses without forward motion ("Sounds interesting, thanks for reaching out")
+• Generic positive responses without forward motion ("Sounds interesting, thanks")

 • Politeness without interest ("Thanks, but we're all set")